phuonglh/vn.vitk/README.md

 toolkit.

-Despite of its name, this toolkits supports processing in various natural language providing that suitable underlying models or linguistic resources are available for the different languages.
+Despite of its name, this toolkits supports processing in various natural languages providing that suitable underlying models or linguistic resources are available for the different languages.
 The toolkit is packaged with models and resources for processing Vietnamese.
 The users can build models for other languages using the underlying tools.